-- the name and type of employer e.g. public sector, private sector, academia; - the nature of the organisation (mainstream planning, local planning authority, multidisciplinary practice, educational institution etc.); - your own job description: a summary of the main role and responsibilities, including any line management responsibility; - the nature of the work you undertook in the role; and - dates and time periods covered.
+- the name and type of employer e.g. public sector, private sector; - the nature of the organisation (law firm, local planning authority, multi-disciplinary practice etc.); - your own job description: a summary of the main role and responsibilities; - the nature of the work you undertook in the role; and - dates and time periods covered.